 Candidates are required to Apply Online via the UCD applications system.
 The application fee is €50.

-Candidates are required to complete four essay questions online:
+Candidates are required to complete three or in some cases, four essay questions online:

-- What in your opinion is UCD Smurfit Schools' responsibility to you as an MBA student and what is your responsibility to the school?
+- What in your opinion is UCD Smurfit Schools' responsibility to you as an MBA student and what is your responsibility to the School?
 (Max.
-300 words)
+300 words).
+DO NOT exceed the word count available.

 - What are your career expectations in the 3 years post MBA?
 (Max.
-300 words)
+300 words).
+DO NOT exceed the word count available.

 The following supporting documentation should be uploaded to your online application account: